kerberos-io/documentation/70_installation/3_Raspbian.md

     sudo dpkg -i rpiX-machinery-kerberosio-armhf-%machineryversion%.deb

-Enable Raspberry Pi camera (if needed)
+Enable Raspberry Pi camera (if needed).

     sudo raspi-config

-Start the machinery on start-up, and reboot the system.
+Set machinery to start on boot, and start it now.
+A reboot is required if you have changed the options in raspi-config in the previous step.

-     sudo systemctl enable kerberosio && sudo reboot
+    sudo systemctl enable kerberosio
+    sudo service kerberosio start

 <a name="machinery-configure"></a>
 ### Configure